 6. How to Get the Whooping Cough Vaccine

-After speaking with my husband, we decided that if it is a County requirement, we should proceed as directed.
-We are also in the middle of remodeling my house so quarantining the three of us is next to impossible, since we can’t live in our own home.
+After speaking with my husband, we decided that if it is a County requirement, we should proceed as directed since she was exposed to whooping cough.

-(Obviously, I’m not a doctor so please consult yours before taking action!)
+(I’m not a doctor so please consult yours.)